greenscreens-io/webcomponents/README.md

 NOTE 1: Safari browser v16.2 is not fully supported.
 ECMAScript 2022 (ES13) static class initializers are available in Safari Technology Preview, which might become available in the next release (16.3?!).

 NOTE 2: Firefox currently does not support HTMLElement.computedStyleMap().
-Features as autoamtic field text case conversion and keyboard accessibility navigation are not supported.
+Features as automatic field text case conversion and keyboard accessibility navigation are not supported.

 Clone a repo and use the web server to point to the repo root directory, then access demos at http://localhost/demos to learn how to use the components.